The Worst Witch: The Worst Witch Strikes Again

 Mildred Hubble returns to Miss Cackle's Academy for Witches for the Summer Term of her first year.
-Miss Cackle has trusted Mildred to look after new girl Enid Nightshade and help her settle in.
-Because Mildred has to spend a lot of time with Enid, Maud becomes angry and jealous and breaks off their friendship, siding with Ethel in retaliation.
+Miss Cackle has trusted Mildred to look after the new girl, Enid Nightshade, and help her settle in.
+Since Mildred has to spend a lot of time with Enid, Maud becomes angry and jealous and breaks off their friendship, siding with Ethel in retaliation.

 Mildred starts showing Enid around the academy, only to discover that Enid has smuggled a monkey into school with her.
 During the assembly that follows, Miss Cackle announces her birthday celebration.
-During a chanting lesson with Miss Bat after assembly, Enid deliberately sings awkwardly and out of tune, causing Mildred to burst into hysterical laughter.
+During a chanting lesson with Miss Bat after assembly, Enid deliberately sings awkwardly and out of tune, causing Mildred to burst into laughter.
 Mildred is sent to Miss Cackle's office.
 When going up to her room, Mildred checks on Enid's monkey, causing it to escape.
 Mildred chases it down the stairs and bumps into Miss Hardbroom, who sends her to the library to study.

-After spotting the monkey on top of one of the castle towers Mildred jumps onto her broomstick.
-Miss Hardbroom turns the monkey into its original form, a normal regulation black cat.
+After spotting the monkey on top of one of the castle towers, Mildred jumps onto her broomstick.
+Miss Hardbroom turns the monkey into its original form, a school regulation black cat.
 Enid secretly reveals to Mildred that she turned the cat into a monkey for fun.

 On Sports Day, Mildred and Enid become partners.
 Enid places a spell on Mildred's pole, so in the pole-vaulting contest, Mildred springs high into the air and lands into Miss Hardbroom's study via the window.
-Moments later, Miss Cackle, Miss Hardbroom, and Miss Drill arrive and Miss Cackle angrily says that if there is any more bother from Mildred that term, she will be expelled.
+Moments later, Miss Cackle, Miss Hardbroom, and Miss Drill arrive, and Miss Cackle angrily says that if there is any more bother from Mildred that term, she will be expelled.

 Determined to avoid expulsion for the rest of the term, Mildred refuses every daring suggestion Enid makes.
 Enid decides to skip Miss Cackle's boring birthday celebration and hides in a store cupboard, pulling Mildred in with her.
 Seeing an opportunity to get Mildred expelled, Ethel Hallow spitefully locks the door behind them.

 Inside the cupboard, the two girls find an old broomstick that they use to fly out of a slit-window leading into the assembly hall.
 As luck has it, Maud is on stage, having been chosen to recite the first years' contribution to the recital.
 Having long regretted her jealous behaviour, Maud introduces Mildred and Enid as a surprise broomstick display item.
-The display doesn't go especially well, but Miss Cackle decides it is the thought and effort that counts, and praises them highly.
-The three girls become friends, and are delighted when the end-of-term bell rings with Mildred still a pupil at the academy.
+The display doesn't go especially well, but Miss Cackle decides it is the thought and effort that counts and praises them highly.
+The three girls become friends and are delighted when the end-of-term bell rings with Mildred still a pupil at the academy.